zasuh/mord-os/README.md

 ### Camera App 📷

 The camera app is simple, but integrates with the gallery app.
 Once opened the app will load a webcam if it's available.
 The user can then take a picture.
-The pictures are stored in session storage and can be seen in the Gallery app under "All Images" or "Webcam Images".
+The pictures are stored in local storage and can be seen in the Gallery app under "All Images" or "Webcam Images".

 ### RSS Reader 📰